NotNotTech/Raylib-CsLo/README.md

   -  If all else fails, yes.
 Cast to `(int)`.
 - **I ran the examples in a profiler.
 What are all these `sbyte[]` arrays being allocated?**
    -  A pool of `sbyte[]` is allocated for string marshall purposes, to avoid runtime allocations.
-- **Can I, Shoudl I use `RayMath`?**
+- **Can I, Should I use `RayMath`?**
   - `Raylib_CsLo.RayMath` contains a lot of super helpful functions for doing gamedev related maths.
   - The `RayMath` helper functions have been translated into C# code.
-This makes the code pretty fast, but if the same function exists under `System.Numerics` you should use that instead, because the DotNet CLR treats things under System.Numerics speciall, and optimizes it better.
+This makes the code pretty fast, but if the same function exists under `System.Numerics` you should use that instead, because the DotNet CLR treats things under System.Numerics special, and optimizes it better.
 - **Why are my matricies corrupt?**
   - Raylib/OpenGl uses column-major matricies, while dotnet/vulkan/directx uses row-major.
 When passing your final calculated matrix to raylib for rendering, call `Matrix4x4.Transpose(yourMatrix)`